run-ai/docs/docs/admin/troubleshooting/alertmanager/RunaiCpuUsageWarning.md

 ## Meaning

-Runai container is using more than 80% of its CPU limit
+The `runai` container is using more than 80% of its CPU limit.

 ## Impact

-Might cause slowness in the operation of certain runai features
+This may cause slowness in the operation of certain Run:ai features.

 ## Severity